 Suppliers of Liquefied Natural Gas and Compressed Natural Gas.
 A supplier of liquefied natural gas and/or compressed natural gas covered under sections 95811(g) or 95812(d) has a compliance obligation for every metric ton CO2e of GHG emissions included in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned that would result from full combustion or oxidation of the quantities of liquefied natural gas or compressed natural gas imported into California and/or produced in California from gas received from an interstate pipeline, excluding products for which a final destination outside California can be demonstrated, less the emissions from liquefied natural gas delivered to other covered entities as determined by ARB based on end-user delivery information reported by the supplier.

-EIM Outstanding Emissions and EIM Purchaser Emissions.
-EIM Outstanding Emissions are the metric tons of CO2e emissions from electricity imported into California through EIM but not reported by EIM participating resource scheduling coordinators as calculated pursuant to MRR section 95111(h)(1).
-Beginning April 1, 2019, EIM Purchaser Emissions for each EIM Purchaser are calculated pursuant to MRR section 95111(h)(2) as a share of EIM Outstanding Emissions.
-EIM Outstanding Emissions and EIM Purchaser Emissions are not included in the calculation of any entity's covered emissions as defined under MRR section 95102.
+CAISO Markets Outstanding Emissions and CAISO Markets Purchaser Emissions.
+CAISO Markets Outstanding Emissions are the metric tons of CO2e emissions from electricity imported into California through WEIM but not reported by CAISO scheduling coordinators as calculated pursuant to MRR section 95111(h)(1).
+CAISO Markets Purchaser Emissions for each CAISO Markets Purchaser are calculated pursuant to MRR section 95111(h)(2) as a share of CAISO Markets Outstanding Emissions.
+CAISO Markets Outstanding Emissions and CAISO Markets Purchaser Emissions are not included in the calculation of any entity's covered emissions as defined under MRR section 95102.

-In 2019, the Executive Officer will retire vintage 2022 allowances in the full amount of 2018 EIM Outstanding Emissions as calculated in MRR section 95111(h)(1).
-The Executive Officer will retire these allowances no later than November 1, 2019.

-In 2020, the Executive Officer will retire vintage 2023 allowances in the full amount of 2019 EIM Outstanding Emissions for January 1, 2019 through March 31, 2019 as calculated in MRR section 95111(h)(1).
-The Executive Officer will retire vintage 2021 allowances from the Allocation Holding Account in the full amount of 2019 EIM Outstanding Emissions for April 1, 2019 through December 31, 2019 as calculated in MRR section 95111(h)(1), which is equal to the total number of allowances designated for EIM Purchaser Emissions pursuant to section 95892(a)(3).
-The Executive Officer will retire these allowances no later than November 1, 2020.

-In 2021 and subsequent years, the Executive Officer will annually retire allowances from the Allocation Holding Account in the full amount of the most recent data year's EIM Outstanding Emissions.
-The allowances retired to meet EIM Outstanding Emissions are also equal to the total number of allowances designated for EIM Purchaser Emissions pursuant to section 95892(a)(3).
+In 2021 and subsequent years, the Executive Officer will annually retire allowances from the Allocation Holding Account in the full amount of the most recent data year's CAISO Markets Outstanding Emissions.
+The allowances retired to meet CAISO Markets Outstanding Emissions are also equal to the total number of allowances designated for CAISO Markets Purchaser Emissions pursuant to section 95892(a)(3).
 Each year, the Executive Officer will retire these allowances no later than November 1.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.